docimin/modmail-bot/README.md

 The command `/support` is open for all users.

-## Code editieren
+## Code editing

 ### Bot
-When the code in `./bot` has been edited, the bot need sto be restarted.
+When the code in `./bot` has been edited, the bot needs to be restarted.

 ### Dashboard
 When the code in `./dashboard/src` has been edited, the following needs to be run in the `./dashboard` folder: